Waffen-SS: Finland

 Three former members of the Waffen SS served as ministers of defense; the Finnish SS Battalion officers Sulo Suorttanen and Pekka Malinen as well as Mikko Laaksonen, a soldier in the Finnish SS-Company, formed of pro-Nazi defectors.

 The Nordic Resistance Movement and Finns Party, along with other nationalist organizations, organizes an annual torch march demonstration in Helsinki in memory of the Finnish SS Battalion on Finnish independence day, which ends at the Hietaniemi cemetery where participants visit the tomb of Marshal Baron Mannerheim and the monument to the Finnish SS Battalion.
 The event has been protested by antifascists, which has led to counterdemonstrators being violently assaulted by the NRM members who act as security.
 The demonstration attracted close to 3000 participants at its peak according to the estimates of the police and hundreds of officers patrol Helsinki to prevent violent clashes.
-By 2024, participation had dwindled to 500-600, with counter-protesters numbering up to 1500, according to police.
+By 2025, participation had dwindled to 700–800, with counter-protesters numbering 2000–3000, according to police.
 The march has been attended and promoted by the Finns Party, and condemned by left-wing parties, for example Green League MP Iiris Suomela characterized it as "obviously neo-Nazi" and expressed her disappointment in it being attended by such a large number of people.

 In between 2019 and 2022, Finns party MP and later Minister of Economic Affairs Vilhelm Junnila made four budgetary motions in order to support Veljesapu-Perinneyhdistys, a Finnish organization that cherishes the heritage of the Finnish volunteers in the Waffen-SS.
 Junnila wrote in his motion, that the support would be "for the promotion of balanced historical research".
 According to Der Spiegel, three Finns party ministers supported a motion to provide funding for SS veterans association for a "counter-study" in response to accusations of Finnish SS men having participated in the Holocaust.